Any Kuki Tribes

 Any Kuki Tribes is a category of Scheduled Tribes (ST) in India, recognised in several Northeastern states: Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.
 In all states except Manipur, the category encompasses all Kuki people (also called Kuki-Zo people).

-In Manipur, where Kuki people are categorised under individual tribe names, 'Any Kuki Tribes' cover the people that do not fall into those categories, in particular Thadou Kukis who do not regard themselves as 'Thadous'.
+In Manipur, Kuki and Naga people have been recognised under individual tribe names since 1956.
+So 'Any Kuki Tribes' and 'Any Naga Tribes' were removed from the list of Scheduled Tribes in that year.
+In 2003, 'Any Kuki Tribes' was added again, in order to cover people that do not fall under the listed tribes.
+In particular, Thadou language-speaking Kukis who do not regard themselves as "Thadous" have been using the 'Any Kuki Tribes' category.

 History

 In the Constitution (Scheduled Tribes) Order, 1950, the Government of India, listed the categories "Any Kuki Tribes", "Any Mizo (Lushai) Tribes", and "Any Naga Tribes", among others, as Scheduled Tribes (ST) in the state of Assam.

 These categories covered Kuki people, Mizo people and Naga people respectively.
-The very same categories were also listed for what were then 'Part C' states (Chief Commissioner's Provices) of Manipur and Tripura (with some simplifications in the latter).
+The very same categories were also listed for what were then 'Part C' states (Chief Commissioner's Provinces) of Manipur and Tripura (with some simplifications in the latter).
+These original categories continue in Assam, and they have also been inherited by the new states formed out of Assam, such as Meghalaya, Mizoram and Nagaland.
+In Manipur, however, special circumstances arose.